fac21/final-project-macs/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+**What files will you create/edit?** e.g
+A) CREATE index.js
+B) EDIT app.js
+C) EDIT app.css

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen. e.g

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+A) index includes:
+1) form for search bar
+2) links to other pages
+B) app.js includes:
+1) something else

 **Additional context**
 Add any other context or screenshots about the feature request here.